- 500-2000g L-Carnitine per day is an ideal dose

 Best time to take L-Carnitine

-L-carnitine is usually taken before exercise to promote fat burning and endurance, or afterward to enhance recovery.
-A good compromise is to split the desired dose into two and take half before and half after training, making sure to pair it with a source of carbohydrates.
+- A good compromise is to split the desired dose into two and take half before and a half after training, making sure to pair it with a source of carbohydrates.
 Because L-carnitine accumulates in muscle, it is fine to take at any time of day, and because of the carbohydrate requirement for absorption, it is best taken with a main meal.